TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 ## Tooling

-To set up VSCode as default editor for all git commands.
+To set up VSCode as the default editor for all git commands.
 Run this command

 ```bash
 git config --global core.editor "code --wait"
 ```

-To use VSCode as diff and mergetool put this configuration in your `.gitconfig` file
+To use VSCode as diff and merge tool put this configuration in your `.gitconfig` file

 ```bash
 [core]